ChristianLindehammar/tactix/fastlane/README.md

 [bundle exec] fastlane android beta
 ```

-Push a new beta build to Play Store
+Push a new beta build to Play Store Internal Testing

 ----